 Comparison of Cleveland Auto Mechanic Schools

 Students interested in becoming auto mechanics have several school options in the Cleveland area.
 This article examines three schools that are no more than an hour from downtown Cleveland.
-It includes details about all the automotive technology programs they offer as well.
-A table of information that prospective students should know, such as school size, costs and graduation rates, is offered, followed by a little information about a few other schools in the Cleveland area.
+It includes details about all the automotive technology programs they offer, as well as a table of information that prospective students should know, such as school size, costs and graduation rates.
+Also included at the end of the article is some information about a few other schools in the Cleveland area that offer similar programs.

 - Auburn Career Center, about 30 miles from downtown Cleveland, offers an automotive technology program and individual learning modules.